Favorite Things to Do in Washington DC with Kids

-If the Hope Diamond, a giant African elephant, mummies and dinosaurs don’t interest your kids, then this isn’t the museum for you.
-In addition to these fabulous exhibits, this free museum also has a butterfly pavilion (there is a fee for this), an insect zoo, and a hands on discovery room for kids.
-We could have spent the day here, but had to tear ourselves away for lunch.
+If the Hope Diamond, a giant African elephant, mummies, and dinosaurs interest your kids, the National Museum of Natural History is for you.
+In addition to these fabulous exhibits, this free museum also has a butterfly pavilion (there is a fee for this), an insect zoo, and a hands-on discovery room for kids.
 Once again, Smithsonian puts together a museum that entertains adults and children alike!

 8) Night Tour of Monuments

 Washington, D.C. is stunning at night.
-There are a so many different ways to see the monuments during the day, but nothing beats seeing their majestical beauty in the moonlight.
+There are so many different ways to see the monuments during the day, but nothing beats seeing their majestical beauty in the moonlight.
 We enjoyed seeing the sights on the water, but you can see them by bus as well.
-Several different companies offer tours, so find one you like and hit the town at dusk.
+Book a tour and hit the town at dusk.
 Spectacular!

-9) Climb the Washington Monument or View from Old Post Office Clock Tower
+9) Climb the Old Post Office Clock Tower for a view

 10) National Archives